In this tutorial, learn how to easily push information gathered in Layer back to a Revit model.

 NOTE: The Revit parameter has to exist currently within the category.
 Layer is not able to create parameters for you.
 If the parameter you'd like to map to does not exist, first create it in Revit, then come back to Layer and set up the rules.

 Once the rules are created, they will appear in the Existing Rules list below.
-From this point on, any change to the Element fields in Layer, will be pushed back to our Revit model.
-There is one more step to perform in the Revit Add-in to actually modify the Revit model.
+From this point on, any change to these Element fields in Layer can be pushed back to the corresponding Revit parameter.

 5. Open Revit and accept pending changes

-In order to get the Layer Fields into Revit, they need to be reviewed and accepted them into our model.
-At Layer, we take an intentional approach with how Layer is modifying your model, providing users a list of all of the pending changes to review before they are pushed into the Revit model.
-To being this process, open the Revit model, find the Layer tab, and click on Sync Parameters.
+In order sync the Layer Fields with the model, they need to be reviewed and accepted in Revit.
+At Layer, we take an intentional approach to how Layer modifies your model, providing users a list of all the pending changes to review before they are pushed into the Revit model.
+To begin this process, open the Revit model, find the Layer tab, and click on Sync Parameters.

 You will see a dialog box that shows which elements are about to be modified.

 If you want to see details about specifically what parameters will be changed, click on 5 of 5 under the Changes column.
-This will display each parameter that is changing and what its Current Value is and what the New Value will be.
+This will display each parameter that is changing, its Current Value and what the New Value will be.